Intrinsic Diophantine approximation on the unit circle and its Lagrange spectrum: Introduction

 After an initial version of the present paper was posted in the arxiv server, Moshchevitin brought to our attention a paper \cite{Kop85} by Kopetzky.
-In this paper, Kopetzky connects prior results of A.~Schmidt in \cite{Sch75a} and \cite{Sch75} with intrinsic Diophantine approximation of $S^1$ and deduces a statement which implies the same result as our main theorem.
+In this paper, Kopetzky connects prior results of A.~Schmidt in \cite{Sch75a} and \cite{Sch75b} with intrinsic Diophantine approximation of $S^1$ and deduces a statement which implies the same result as our main theorem.
+See the first paragraph in \S\ref{SecLiterature} below.

 One of the differences between Kopetzky's methods and ours is that we can explicitly obtain digit expansions of badly approximable points.
 For example, our method can be used to find maximal gaps beyond its smallest accumulation point in $\LLL(S^1)$.
 Also, it is recently shown in \cite{CCGW} that tools developed here can be adapted to give a complete description of very badly approximable points in $(\mathbb{C}, S^1, S^1 \cap \mathbb{Q}(\sqrt{-3}), H)$.